What to Expect

 Access to a computer and the internet is essential.

 This is an intensive, alternative program designed for adults who are highly motivated to become teachers.
 The courses are carefully sequenced to cover the Teacher Competencies identified by the New Mexico Public Education Department.
 Participants who complete all courses and program requirements will receive a certificate of completion to accompany their application to the Public Education Bepartment to obtain an Alternative License.

-While most courses will be on Saturdays, participants should plan on additional time during school hours.
+To better meet the needs of our students, we have a variety of styles of courses.
+Some are totally online, some are a hybrid style (half online, half in person), and some courses are completely face-to-face.
+Most face-to-face courses will be on Saturdays, some may be on a week day evening; none will conflict with normal school hours.
 Most courses have assignments that help participants gain experience in schools, such as attending parent-teacher conferences or observing in classrooms.
-The practicum requires a minimum of 90 hours of experience in the classroom.
+If you are teaching while in our program, you will need to work with your school to arrange your classroom observation course assignments.
+The Field Experience requires a minimum of 105 hours of experience in the classroom.
 Program staff will assist participants to engage in school experiences which link course work with practical application.

 The Public Education Department issues all teaching licenses.
 Completion of the San Juan College program of study fulfills the Professional Teacher Education requirement for alternative licensure.
 (See information sheet “What is Alternative Licensure” and the SDE web page.)
 The SJC program does not include the Mentoring component (which is through schools for new teachers).